DidoMarchet/craft-commerce-headless-sdk/doc/CART.md

 # Cart SDK Documentation

-The `cart` module provides methods to interact with cart-related actions in Craft CMS Commerce.
+The `cart` module provides methods to interact with cart-related actions in Craft Commerce.
 It supports operations like retrieving, updating, completing carts, and more.
 All requests are handled securely using the `client` module.

-For a comprehensive understanding of the underlying functionalities, refer to the [Craft CMS Commerce Controller Actions Documentation](https://craftcms.com/docs/commerce/5.x/reference/controller-actions.html).
+For a comprehensive understanding of the underlying functionalities, refer to the [Craft Commerce Controller Actions Documentation](https://craftcms.com/docs/commerce/5.x/reference/controller-actions.html).

 ### Key Features